 We looked at our products from the same lens: getting more people to wear more often.
 In our interviews and research, we identified the four primary points of friction that prevent people from wearing sunscreen.
 Far and away number one was that people hate how sunscreen feels on their skin.
 So we laser-focused our efforts on solving this problem.

 From an ingredient perspective, the biggest thing for us was no Oxybenzone or Octinoxate.
-There's strong evidence that they are bad for the environment (particularly marine life) and are bad for us.
+There's speculation that they are bad for the environment (particularly marine life, but this has yet to be proven), and strong evidence they are bad for us.
 Oxybenzone is, by the technical definition of the word, toxic, and is found in cancer tissue.
 Those ingredients have no business being in any products yet they’re in 80%+ of sunscreens on the market.
 We use clean chemical (also known as organic compounds) UV filters, and all of our active and inactive ingredients are a 3 or lower on the EWG scale*.

 The bigger problem was harder to solve, but if the number one barrier to wearing sunscreen is how it feels, and we want people to wear sunscreen, then our’s better feel damn good.
 Over 6 months and 50+ product iterations, we achieved the very ambitious focus group benchmarks that we set, and are very confident that Bask is now the best feeling sunscreen you will ever use (especially under $150).